lukasbongartz/lukasbongartz.github.io/_projects/1_project.md

 # Dendrite Networks with Diffusion-Limited Aggregation

-I use a cellular automaton model to simulate dendrite growth in terms of diffusion-limited aggregation (DLA).
-It is implemented via Margolus shuffling, which ensures isotropic diffusion under information conservation, while also being parallelizable.
+I use a cellular automaton (CA) model to simulate the growth of dendretic structures in terms of diffusion-limited aggregation (DLA).
+The simulation uses Margolus shuffling, which allows for paralllization under conservation of information and isotropic diffusion

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">